The-International-Screeps-Bot/The-International-Open-Source/README.md

 ### Private server

 To run the bot on an performance checking server, run `npm run server` and check out `localhost:21025` (server) and `localhost:3000` (grafana) in your browser.
+Alternatives with in-depth instructions can be found at [Using a Private Server](https://github.com/The-International-Screeps-Bot/The-International-Open-Source/wiki/Using-a-private-server)

 For the performance server users its always RoomName as email and password is `password`.

 If you'd like to use rollup to compile to a private server, you'll need to download and configure [screepsmod-auth](https://github.com/ScreepsMods/screepsmod-auth) to push your code.

-I'd also suggest using this less-laggy tool [steamless-client](https://github.com/laverdet/screeps-steamless-client ) to watch your private server run from the comfort of your browser.
+I'd also suggest using this less-laggy tool [steamless-client](https://github.com/laverdet/screeps-steamless-client) to watch your private server run from the comfort of your browser.

 ## Contribution